 There’s a very special piece of land in southern Arizona.
-It’s a place that people have roamed for ten-thousand years.
-It’s also a place where movie stars lounged at a historic ranch while filming classic westerns.
+It’s a place where people have roamed for ten-thousand years.
+During the twentieth century famous movie stars hung out here.
+Although I can’t tell you exactly what is so special about this place, it just feels special.
 Today, this area is a forty-five thousand acre Bureau of Land Management (BLM) conservation area called Las Cienegas.
 If you like the wild west, wide-open grasslands, and quiet solitude, this is definitely worth a day-trip.
 Let’s check it out.

 The Bureau of Land Management (BLM) acquired this land in 1988 and turned it into a conservation area to save it from commercial and residential development.
-Most of the roads can be easily driven, but they are unpaved.
+Most of the roads are unpaved, but not too difficult to drive.
 There are no facilities here other than those at Empire Ranch.
 The land is open to the public.
 The Empire, Cienega, Rose Tree and Vera Earl ranches that stretch across the conservation area are still working ranches.

 This ranch is by far the most famous.
 It has been an active ranch for one-hundred forty years.
 Edward Nye Fish was the first owner.
 In 1876 Walter L. Vail purchased the ranch in a partnership.
-The original twenty-two room ranch house is undergoing renovations and will re-open to the public in 2019.
+The original twenty-two room ranch house was recently renovated and is now open.
 From 1928 – 1969, the ranch was home of the Chiricahua Ranches Company (CRC), operated by the Boice Brothers.
 The ranch and surrounding land almost became a housing development, but those plans never materialized.
-Furthermore, the ranch is on the National Register of HIstoric places and protected by the Empire Ranch Foundation.
+Empire Ranch is also on the National Register of Historic places and protected by the Empire Ranch Foundation.

 Movies Filmed at Empire Ranch and Las Cienegas